FAQs

 Can I use pure resin on the holder?

 Yes!
 Our incense holder is a fantastic alternative to charcoal burning.
 Resins melt at different temperatures and we only use resins in our blends that do not melt on the screen.
-While testing out your resins we recommend placing a small piece of aluminum foil on the screen under the resin (or place the resin in an empty tealight candle tin) to see how it burns.
+While testing out your resins we recommend placing a small piece of aluminum foil on the screen under the resin to see how it burns.

 I have a question regarding my incense holder.
 Who should I contact?

-We love talking all things incense.
-Send us an email at hello@soulspaceincense.com or use the contact form.
+We love talking all things incense!
+Send us an email at hello@soulspaceincense.com or contact us here.

 More than anything, we want you to love your Soul Space products!
 If you have any questions about how to use your incense holder or feedback about the product please email us at hello@soulspaceincense.com.
 With feedback, we can ensure that we are creating the best product that we can.